4rlm/crm_formatter/README.md

 ```

 #### 2. Phone Examples
 In the phone example, format_all_phone_in_my_db could be a custom wrapper method, which when called by Rails C or from a front end GUI process, could grab all phones in db meeting certain criteria to be scrubbed.
-The results will always be in hash format, such as below.... phone_hash
+The results will always be in hash wrap, such as below.... phone_hash
 ```
 @crm_phone = CrmFormatter::Phone.new